Kitchen Medicine: An Eight Part Series

 12 CEUs are available to Massage Therapists, Dietitians, Nurses & Midwives in the state of Florida through CE Broker for students who successfully complete the course through attendance and submission of assignments.
 To add CEU credits to your enrollment, click here.
 An additional $15 educational credit processing fee will apply.

 All registrants will receive the course recording and handouts, with access to materials for one year.
-If any class in the series is missed it can be made up by viewing the class recordings.

 For each herb, we will provide in-depth materia medica with monograph, ethnobotany, history and photochemistry.
 Individual Topics include: